RuthAShaffer/Sparse-Acquisition-Functional-Magnetic-Resonance-Imaging-with-Multiband-Sequences/README.md

 2) Contains script (“helper” in title) to initialize/automate the first script

 ANALYSIS:
-Contains the outputs of the AFNI preprocessing/processing script
+Contains the outputs of the AFNI preprocessing/processing script that are needed for plotting in MATLAB.

 MATLAB_SCRIPTS:
 Contains scripts for graphing slice timing, mean intensity, mean intensity absolute value of percent change